Quantum non-demolition measurement based on an SU(1,1)-SU(2)-concatenated atom-light hybrid interferometer: An SU(1,1)-SU(2)-concatenated Atom-light hybrid interferometer

+Next, according to above linear and nonlinear transforms, the output operators of the SU(1,1)-SU(2)-concatenated atom-light hybrid interferometer is worked out as a function of the input operators with three steps: (1) the state preparation; (2) the SU(2) interferometer, (3) the readout.
+In the first step, we prepare the initial atomic spin wave $\hat {S}_{a}^{(0)}$ and a correlated optical wave $\hat{a}_{S}^{(1)}$ via the NRP1.
+It can be described as

-Next, the beam splitter in a SU(2) interferometer is provided by the LRP, which can split and mix the atomic spin wave and the optical wave coherently for interference.
-When the atoms are illuminated by an off-resonant signal light $\hat{b}^{(in)}$, the atomic spin wave $\hat{S} _{a}^{(1)}$ experiences an AC-Stark shift $\phi _{AC}$ \cite{34,40}. $\hat{a}_{W}^{(0)}$ is in coherent state, $\hat{S} _{a}^{(0)}$ is an atomic collective excitation which is prepared by the NRP1.
+Next, the beam splitter in a SU(2) interferometer is provided by the LRP, which can split and mix the atomic spin wave and the optical wave coherently for interference. $\hat{a}_{W}^{(0)}$ is a coherent state, $\hat{S}_{a}^{(0)}$ is an atomic collective excitation which is prepared by the NRP1.
 The relationship between input and output in the SU(2) interferometer is given by